Power Up the Design and Ensure Robust Finance Transformation

 Get the Delivery Basics in Place

-Before looking at the project specifics of Finance Transformation, it is worth touching on a few project and change management elements, which are vital for a successful and sustainable transformation.
+Before discussing the project specifics of Finance Transformation, it is worth mentioning a few project and change management elements that are vital for a successful and sustainable transformation.

 Design and Prepare for Delivery: Sponsorship

 At Loughridge Transformations, we rarely advise undertaking projects or programmes without clearly defined and active sponsorship.
-It is vital for projects or programmes with a transformative nature to identify and work with engaged sponsors throughout the change.
-A transformational activity cannot be delivered “behind the scenes” or “bottom-up”.
-Without the right kind of well-deployed sponsorship with the right level of authority and pro-activity, it is unlikely to complete the transformation on budget or schedule.
+It is vital for transformative projects or programmes to identify and work with engaged sponsors throughout the change.
+A transformational activity cannot be delivered “behind the scenes” or “bottom-up.”
+Without the right kind of well-deployed sponsorship with the right level of authority and proactivity, the transformation is unlikely to be completed on budget or schedule.

 Design and Prepare for Delivery: Implementation Readiness